Vitality & Discovery

 Viniyoga = yoga adapted to suit individual needs

 We slow down (I mean really S L O W down) to help counterpose our fast-paced lives.
 Slowing the body and breath supports slowing our minds, creating a space and pause in our lives, and returning to a more balanced state.

-Movement in our bodies is important for good physical and mental health and brings us our of our turbulent minds.
-Move slowly, perhaps stay in some poses, and improve strength, stamina and vitality.
+Moving our bodies is important for good physical and mental health and brings us our of our turbulent minds.
+Move slowly, perhaps stay in some poses, and improve health, strength, stamina, vitality, self-awareness.

 Breath centring helps us to steady the body and mind.
 Breath-centred yoga offers a safe way to practice the physical postures.
 Our breath acts as our personal guide to help us understand which yoga practices are suitable (not everything suits every body).
-The art of breathing needs to be learned, so be patient as you get the hang of the precise way that we can use the breath.
+The art of breathing is cultivated over time, so be patient as you get the hang of the ways that we can use the breath.
 It can be powerful and transformative.